NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Norgorber - Moderate Curse.md

-**Moderate Curse** Poisons are quick to debilitate you.
+Poisons are quick to debilitate you.
 When you roll a failure at a Fortitude save against a poison, you get a critical failure instead.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*